Start your workplace transformation today.

 On arriving at IGATE, the entrance is finished with a solid marble floor imported from Italy.
 This quality, durable and hard-wearing material creates a great first impression and reflects their position in the marketplace as a quality, long standing business.
-Visitors are also instantly aware of the company’s branding which our designers have highlighted, in collaboration with our furniture team, to ensure all the colours selected for office furniture, glass manifestation and feature walls flow through the office.
+Visitors are also instantly aware of the company’s branding which our designers have highlighted, in collaboration with our design & furniture team, to ensure all the colours selected for office furniture, glass manifestation and feature walls flow through the office.
 To help ensure a friendly welcome, a hot drink station, comfy seating and coat store are all nearby.

 Located behind the reception area is a large meeting room with full AV teleconferencing facilities to connect them to colleagues around the world.
 This room has a folding wall connecting to a smaller meeting room so IGATE can easily reconfigure the space in to one larger space.
 All meeting rooms include teleconference facilities and writeable walls to enable communication and collaboration.